kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 | 8    | Detached | Tree  | -     | locked  | 4 min 15 secs | `##########################` |
 | 9    | Closed   | Tree  | -     | -       | 25 secs | `###` |

-In the case 1, my test suite took 5 minutes 37 seconds to finish.
-But In the case 9, the same code finished just in 25 seconds.
-This difference proves that the "Log Viewer" slows down your tests!

 ## Code to run